 Most of Moureaux’s work is driven by the concept of “shikiri” (which, it should be noted, she invented) that translates to “dividing/creating space with colours”.
 And here, she’s divided the space with dozens of layers of hanging numbers in precisely 100 different shades of colour.
 Those layers, and gradually morphing colours, represent the natural ebb and flow of time itself in a vibrant, walk-through rainbow.

 It’s all completely free, and should you head down there, you’ll get a chance to personally contribute to the show too; the gallery will be providing round pieces of colourful paper upon which you’ll be invited to remember a significant date in your life.
 Those pieces of paper will form a kind of kaleidoscope of colour & memory, all placed in the gallery window…

 …so you can clock it from outside.

-NOTE: Slices of Time runs from 5th February–19th April 2020.
-It’s completely free, but due to immense demand, they’re now requesting people book a time slot in advance.
+NOTE: Slices of Time has been extended until 27th September 2020.
+It’s completely free, but you’ll need to book a time slot in advance.
 You can do that, and find out more at the NOW Gallery website right HERE.

 NOW Gallery | The Gateway Pavilions, Peninsula Square, SE10 0SQ